The Singles Network Ministries

 MARIA: “I am not ready yet.”

 “What do you mean?”
 I asked.
 “Well, I am not ready yet.
-I have some junk to work out in my life.
+I have some issues to work out in my life.
 There are some things I think God wants to change in me to help prepare me for marriage.
 So until then, I choose to stay single.”
 I went on to ask about what things.
 She didn't go into much detail other than to say that she was working on her health and finances.
 While in her twenties, she didn't care for her money or body.
 She said she wasn't following the Lord then.
-She partied, ate whatever she wanted, and charged the limit on several credit cards.
+She partied, ate whatever she wanted, and maxed out several credit cards.
 Now that she is older, she wants to settle down.
 So she started going to church, got saved, and prayed for God to help her work on herself in some areas.
 She said she wasn't there yet but was getting close.

 Wow, I am so proud of her.
 She wants to become the right person before marrying the right person.
 Of course, she nor I am saying you have to have it all together.
 But if you know you have a ton of debt, bad credit, anger issues, addictions, etc., getting married doesn't make them go away.
 It can make them worse.
 So the fact that Maria is aware of some of her issues and how they could affect her future marriage is fantastic.
 Even if she never marries, the fact she is working on some of these issues will only draw her closer to God, as he heals and transforms her into his image.